sam0x17/macro_magic/README.md

 to be a real path.
 You could do `#[export_tokens(completely::made_up::path::MyItem)]` in one context and then `import_tokens!(completely::made_up::path::MyItem)` in another context, and it will still work as long as these two paths are the same.
-They need not actually exist, they are just use for disambiguation so we can tell the difference between these tokens and other potential exports of an item called `MyItem`.
+They need not actually exist, they are just used for disambiguation so we can tell the difference between these tokens and other potential exports of an item called `MyItem`.
 The last segment _does_ need to match the name of the item you are exporting, however.